LeapfrogLayers: A Trainable Framework for Effective Topological Sampling: Hamiltonian Monte Carlo (HMC)

 \subsection{Issues with HMC}

-Re-sampling the momentum at the start of each trajectory causes the energy levels we explore to be randomly selected.
-This is reminiscient of the ``random-walk'' behavior of traditional MCMC and leads to a slow exploration of our target distribution (i.e. long autocorrelations).
-Additionally, the HMC sampler is known to have difficulty traversing low-density zones, resulting in poor performance for distributions which have multiple isolated modes.
+The HMC sampler is known to have difficulty traversing areas where the action is large.
+This makes it less likely for the system to go into low probability regions, and effectively bounds the system within potential barriers, resulting in poor performance for distributions which have multiple isolated modes.
 This is particularly relevant in the case of sampling topological quantities in lattice gauge models.